Regenxbio Is A Leader In Gene Therapies - A Case Where The Platform Is Worth More Than The Pipeline

 Disclosure: I am/we are long RGNX.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it.
 I have no business relationship with any company whose stock is mentioned in this article.

-Additional disclosure: Axial has no commercial interest in Regenxbio.
+Additional disclosure: Numenor has no commercial interest in Regenxbio.